After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 All while the covert badmouths you to anyone within earshot.

-But in an age of narcissism where this deplorable personality trait is leading to global calamity, it’s essential to be aware of it.
+But in an age of narcissism where this deplorable personality trait is leading to numerous global disasters, it’s essential to be aware of it.

 Emotions and personality are incredible things.
 Many people are indeed charming and wonderful.